b01lers/bootcamp-training-2020/pwn/example01/example01.md

 ```
 These disable line buffering in the program to make it easer to interact with the program over the network.
 Generally, you will not need to worry about these lines of code.

-There are two bugs in this example that we will exploit, but there are technically 4 vulnerabilities in the example. **Before reading on, go ahead and look for the vulnerabilities yourself.**
+There are two bugs in this example that we will exploit, but there are at least 4 vulnerabilities in the example. **Before reading on, go ahead and look for the vulnerabilities yourself.**

 PRIVATE NOTE: Does anyone in chat see the bugs?